 - Cook the Filling: In a pan, melt some butter and sauté the chopped onion and garlic until soft.
 Add the grated corn, salt, paprika, and basil.
 Cook for about 5-7 minutes.

 - Wrap It Up: Take a couple of corn husks and place them flat on your work surface.
-Put a spoonful of the corn mixture in the center.
+Put a spoonful of the corn mixture in the centre.
 Fold the sides of the husks over the filling, then fold up the bottom.

 - Steam the Humitas: Place the wrapped humitas in a large pot with a steamer insert.
 Steam for 30-40 minutes.